 Monitoring of surface waters includes ecological and chemical parameters and also water level and rate of flow.
 For groundwater bodies the programme covers the monitoring of chemical and quantitative status.
 Protected areas and wetlands are also monitored.
 The new monitoring programme became operational in 2007.
-It includes monitoring required under other specific EU Directives and replaces existing programmes for monitoring rivers and lakes, groundwaters, coastal and estuarine waters.
+It includes monitoring required under other specific EU Directives and replaced existing programmes for monitoring rivers and lakes, groundwaters ' and coastal and estuarine waters.
 The structure and content of the monitoring programme are the outcome of a major research and development process undertaken to implement the Water Framework Directive.
-Monitoring tasks are assigned to the Environmental Protection Agency, Central Fisheries Board, Marine Institute, Office of Public Works, Department of the Environment, Heritage and Local Government - National Parks and Wildlife Service, Waterways Ireland and local authorities.
+Monitoring tasks are assigned to the Environmental Protection Agency, Central Fisheries Board, Marine Institute, Office of Public Works, National Parks and Wildlife Service, Waterways Ireland and local authorities.

 The national monitoring programme is 'representative', which means that certain water bodies are considered to be representative of others with similar physical characteristics (typology), and with similar risks to water status.
 These representative (donor) water bodies are monitored and their status is extrapolated to the unmonitored (recipient) water bodies.
 Monitored water bodies may have more than one monitoring site in some cases.
 Nationally, monitoring is carried out at 1,840 out of 4,585 river water bodies (this includes 3,077 sites), 224 out of 816 lake water bodies, 151 out of 757 groundwater bodies (this includes 297 sites) and 117 out of 309 coastal and transitional water bodies (this includes 185 monitoring sites).
-The South Eastern RBD monitoring programme assesses 359 out of 672 river water bodies (at 1,187 sites), 5 out of 12 lake water bodies, 103 out of 151 groundwater bodies (at 93 sites) and 14 out of 30 coastal and transitional waters (at 30 sites).
+The Western RBD monitoring programme assesses 326 out of 963 river water bodies (at 600 sites), 76 out of 322 lakes, 19 out of 105 groundwater bodies (at 31 sites) and 17 out of 98 coastal and transitional water bodies (at 42 monitoring sites).